by Jim Goodman

 In Xishuangbanna, the Dai Lu adopted the alphabet introduced by invading armies from Lanna in northern Thailand in the 14th century.
-It was based on the Pali alphabet of India, though somewhat more cursive, and resembles the one used in Burmese today.
+Though somewhat more cursive, it resembles the Burmese script used today.
 As in other Buddhist Dai areas, boys in the villages entered the monastery at an early age and monks there taught them how to read and write.
 The longer they stayed the more literate they became.
 The Dai script was used for all religious manuscripts, most of which were Buddhist sutras.
 But the manuscripts also covered folklore, history, mathematics, medical knowledge, astrology and farmers’ almanacs.

 |inscribing on a palm=leaf manuscript|